Home Lockout

 Step 4: What if you don't have ID?

-- A visible bank card, prescription bottle, or piece of mail inside that matches your name
+It's rare but happens.
+If you left your wallet inside too: - A visible bank card, prescription bottle, or piece of mail inside that matches your name - Your landlord vouching for you by phone - A neighbor who knows you can sometimes help

 If nothing works, some locksmiths will take a photo of you, document the situation, and proceed — but this is at their discretion.